liz-fernandez/Honours_Bioinfo_2024/05-script_Shell.md

 she doesn't have to remember to exclude the 'Z' files.
-The disadvantage is that it *always* selects just those files --- she can't run it on all files (including the 'Z' files), or on the 'G' or 'H' files her colleagues in Antarctica are producing, without editing the script.
+The disadvantage is that it *always* selects just those files --- she can't run it on all files (including the 'Z' files), or on the 'G' or 'H' files her colleagues in Perth are producing, without editing the script.
 If she wanted to be more adventurous, she could modify her script to check for command-line parameters,